The Best VPN of 2021: Windows, Mac, Android & iOS

 What do we test for:

-We analyze the logging policy of every VPN provider and check exactly what data they collect on you.
+We analyze the logging policy of every VPN company and check exactly what data they collect on you.
 The fewer data collected, the better the score.

 So what is a logging policy and why does it matter?